sofianeazogagh/oblivious_unlearning/src/comp_free/README.md

+## Some tests that can be run

 If you run `cargo test --release -- --nocapture test_compile_tree`, it is a test that will generate a random tree and a sample, then compile the tree with the sample into a comparison tree and return the selected leaf.

+If you run `cargo test --release -- --nocapture test_leaves_update_multiple_samples`, it is a test that will generate a random tree and multiple samples, then update the leaves of the tree with the classes of the samples.

 ## Directory Structure